Emma’s Life in Pixels – how and why…

 I grew used to working with the large and noisy machines – the developer, scanner and printer – and became accustomed to dealing with them when they jammed or broke down.
 It was harder to adjust to the customer service aspect of the job, particularly on Sunday mornings when my student hangovers were in full force.
 Despite my piss-poor salesmanship, I earned a modest commission and bought an Olympus μ740 point and shoot, which I used on my first trips abroad with friends from college and is now sadly defunct after being dropped in the mud at a music festival (RIP).

-I’ve just turned 30, and I’ve spent the past decade whipping out my camera to capture whatever takes my fancy, but I’ve never been organised enough to do anything with my shots.
+I’ve now in my thirties, and I’ve spent the past decade whipping out my camera to capture whatever takes my fancy, but I’ve never been organised enough to do anything with my shots.
 Until now.
 This blog is a means to chronicle the past, embrace the future and to share these glimpses in the hope that someone else finds them enjoyable and inspiring.